 Around 87% of employers say that they check the provided references during the hiring process.
 (SHRM)

-However, you may choose to include references in your resume to express that there are reliable people eager to support your application.
+However, you may choose to incline references to express that there are reliable people eager to support your application.
+This can be especially helpful if they are well-known in your industry or directly connected to the establishment.

 How many references should you have on a resume?

-The number of recommenders depends on the job and the company you are applying to.
+The number depends on the place and the firm you are applying to.
 Some employers may ask for three, while others may prefer just one.
-In general, having two or three professional references is ideal.
+In general, having two or three is ideal.

 IMPORTANT: